 Adverse events of beta blockers most commonly reported in randomized controlled trials include cardiovascular symptoms of bradycardia and hypotension and central nervous system symptoms of dizziness.
-Relatively low rates of withdrawal due to these adverse events suggest that they were mild-moderate in severity.
+Relatively low rates of withdrawal due to these adverse events suggest that they were mild to moderate in severity.
 Other adverse events associated with beta blockers that were less commonly reported include sexual dysfunction and various dermatologic and gastrointestinal symptoms.

-Head-to-head safety analyses were provided by 3 trials in patients with hypertension7-9 (Evidence Table 1), 3 trials of patients with angina^{30, 31, 144} (Evidence Table 2), 3 trials in patients with heart failure^{77, 83, 86} (Evidence Table 5b), 6 trials in migraine patients^{93-96, 98, 145} (Evidence table 8) 1 trial in patients with bleeding esophageal varices130 (Evidence Table 9), 1 trial of patients post-myocardial infarction45 (Evidence Table 4), and 1 trial of patients with atrial fibrillation (Evidence table 7).89 Trial characteristics have been described in detail previously and can also be found in the cited evidence tables.
-In general trials ranged in duration from 6 weeks to 58 months.
+Head-to-head safety analyses were provided by 7 trials of patients with hypertension (Evidence Table 1),^{3, 6-9, 17, 18} 3 trials of patients with angina (Evidence Table 2),^{33, 34, 157} 3 trials of patients with heart failure (Evidence Table 5b),^{86, 92, 95, 158} 6 trials of migraine patients (Evidence table 8),^{104-107, 109, 159} 1 trial of patients with bleeding esophageal varices (Evidence Table 9),142 2 trials of patients post-myocardial infarction (Evidence Table 4),^{48, 49} and 1 trial of patients with atrial fibrillation (Evidence table 7).100 Trial characteristics have been described in detail previously and can also be found in the cited evidence tables.
+In general trials ranged in duration from 4 weeks to 58 months.
 Sample sizes ranged from 28-3029 patients.
-All but one93 of the head to head trials in patients with migraine used crossover designs, only reporting results of the combined intervention periods.
+All but one104 of the head to head trials in patients with migraine used crossover designs, only reporting results of the combined intervention periods.

 Only one trial7 of atenolol 100 mg and pindolol SR 20 mg in 107 essential hypertensive patients was designed specifically for adverse event assessment and was rated good quality.
-Safety assessment in the remaining 17 head to head trials was fair-poor quality due to a lack of descriptive information regarding evaluation techniques.
+Safety assessment in the remaining 21 head to head trials was fair-poor quality due to a lack of descriptive information regarding evaluation techniques.
 Events analyzed were generally not specified or defined.
 There was much heterogeneity across the trials in specific adverse events reported.
 All safety data reported can be found in the evidence tables cited above.
-The safety data that was most consistently reported (overall adverse event rate; incidence of bradycardia, dizziness, and hypotension; and withdrawals due to adverse events) across a more limited number of trials are summarized in Evidence Table 11.
+The safety data that was most consistently reported (overall adverse event rate, incidence of bradycardia, dizziness, and hypotension, and withdrawals due to adverse events) across a more limited number of trials are summarized in Evidence Table 11.